opensafely-core/airlock/DEVELOPERS.md

 ### Docker

-Possibly something API compatibile with Docker would also work, but we don't officially support that.
+Possibly something API compatible with Docker would also work, but we don't officially support that.